branchguard/branchguard/README.md

 If you're on a Mac running homebrew, `script/setup` should get you most of the way there.
-You will also need to put a GitHub personal access token with repo permissions into there `.env` file that is generated.
+You will also need to put a GitHub personal access token with repo permissions into the `.env` file that is generated.

 After that you can start the webserver as well as the test runner and queue worker all with `script/server`.